 What Are The Best Lightweight Running Shoes?

-There are several great lightweight running shoes in the marketplace in 2022.
+There are several great lightweight running shoes in the marketplace.
 These range from race-ready models optimized for speed to rugged, high-traction trail running shoes that can handle rough and rocky terrain.

 Best For Speed: Asics Metaracer